Antonia Romeo: Early life and education

 Romeo was born on 20 October 1974 in London, England, to Peter Rice-Evans and Catherine Rice-Evans.
 Her mother worked full-time as a professor of biochemistry.
 She was educated at North London Collegiate School and then Westminster School.
-Romeo's undergraduate education at Brasenose College, Oxford, culminated in her earning an MA in philosophy, politics and economics.
+Romeo's undergraduate education at Brasenose College, Oxford, culminated in her earning a BA (subsequently upgraded to an MA(Oxon)) in philosophy, politics and economics.

+Her tutor at Oxford, Vernon Bogdanor, said "Her particular interests were in game theory and in money and banking."

 Career

 In 1996 Romeo joined the strategic consultancy firm Oliver Wyman where she worked for three years.
 In 1999 Romeo left the firm and earned an MSc in economics from the London School of Economics.

 Joining the Civil Service

 In 2000, Romeo applied for a one-year temporary contract as a professional economist in the Lord Chancellor's Department.
 In a 2016 interview with Management Today Romeo stated that at the time she "barely knew what the civil service did."

 In 2004, returning to work after the birth of her first child, Romeo became the head of the Information Rights Division within the new Department for Constitutional Affairs, in charge of freedom of information and related government policies.

 In 2006, Romeo became principal private secretary to the Lord Chancellor — initially Charles Falconer, then from 2007 Jack Straw.

 In 2008, Romeo transferred to the Foreign and Commonwealth Office as the Director of Whitehall Liaison Department, responsible for the FCO's relations with intelligence agencies and other government departments.
 She left the role in 2010.